Ginger421/Password-Generator/README.md

 # Password-Generator

 ## Description
 This application was designed to generate random passwords.
 Users can select from uppercase and lowercase letters, numbers and special characters.
 Password length must be between 8 and 128 characters.
-This application was developed using HTML, CSS and vanila JavaScript.
+This application was developed using HTML, CSS and JavaScript.

 Deployed: https://ginger421.github.io/Password-Generator/